 Pull your gardening hats out of storage because spring is in the air, and that means freshening up the garden and mowing the lawn.
-Maybe you’re happy winter is over as you’re tired of throwing your back out every time it snows.
-Well spring is here and that means yard work and trimming hedges – the labor never ends.
+Well, spring is here and that means yard work and trimming hedges.

 One of the best ways to tackle the heat and keep the sun off your back is with a hat.
 I once saw a guy mow his lawn without a hat, in Florida, I thought he was insane.
 It's just way too hot out there.
 So we've got some suggestions for you on what hats work best in the yard.
 We're also covering some simple gardening tips with how to plant a herb garden.
 Enjoy!